 - There’s a Sean Connery Statue hidden in the Old Town

 - Tallinn walks with a limp.
-The city has a long leg and a short leg (both are street names), so it is said that the city walks with a limp
+The city has a long leg and a short leg (both are street names)

 - A little deer gave the city its first name

 - Once upon a time, the world’s tallest building resided in Tallinn

 - Estonia’s annual tourism numbers are larger than it’s population (one of the few countries in the world where this happens)

 - Beware the ‘Old Man of the Lake’